 Municipal services including parking, roads, painting, repair, signage, lighting, waste collection, washroom facilities, and enforcement all come at a cost to the taxpayer.
 Norfolk County is no different than any other beachfront community in southern Ontario in that we experience very high numbers of visitors arriving here to experience our beautiful waterfront, especially in the summer months.
-That extra load can be significant, and virtually all waterfront communities across southern Ontario have now moved to paid parking to assist the municipality in offsetting operating costs.
+That extra load can be significant, and virtually all waterfront communities across southern Ontario have moved to paid parking to assist the municipality in offsetting operating costs.

 On this page